agwoska/DetectoVision/README.md

 # DetectoVision

-Develop a near real-time detection system to track physical objects using FPGA technology for enhanced image processing.
+A near real-time detection system to track physical objects using FPGA technology for enhanced image processing.

 This project was done for EC 551 at Boston University.